 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
 The death rate at the camp was still 9 POWs a day into November 1942, which dropped in December when the Japanese issued Red Cross Packages for Christmas.
 In addition, other changes were made that lowered the number of deaths.

 From September through December, the Japanese began assigning numbers to the POWs.
-The Lima Maru sailed in September, but it is not known if POW numbers were assigned to the men on the ship.
-It appears that the POWs on the Tottori Maru – which sailed in October – were the first to receive POW numbers, but the first men known to receive POW numbers were the men on the Nagato Maru which sailed for Japan in November.
-It is not known when, but Theodore received the number I-11496 as his POW number.
-The letter “I” may have stood for Imperial or it simply meant the number was issued at Cabanatuan.
+The POWs on the Tottori Maru – which sailed on October 8th – were the first to receive POW numbers.
+It is not known when, but Ted received the number 1-11496 as his POW number.
+This was his POW no matter where in the Philippines he was sent.

 The POWs heard explosions on January 11, 1943, as Japanese dive bombers attacked a target about 30 kilometers from the camp.
 Several of the explosions were extremely loud.
 The POWs later heard scuttlebutt that 102 Filipino men, women, and children had been killed during the attack.
 Two days later, they heard another rumor that half of the barrio of Cabanatuan where the warehouses were located had been burned by the guerrillas.